-Ms. Boroumand Smith has been consistently recognized as a Northern California "Super Lawyer" in the area of Intellectual Property by Super Lawyers magazine (2013-2020) and prior to 2013, she was recognized by Super Lawyers as a “Rising Star” from 2009 to 2012.
-She was recommended by Legal 500 US in 2015 for Trade Secrets Litigation.
-Ms. Boroumand Smith was named a “Future Litigation Star” among California attorneys in the 2016 edition of Benchmark Litigation.
+Ms. Boroumand Smith has been consistently recognized as a Northern California "Super Lawyer" in the area of Intellectual Property by Super Lawyers magazine (2013-2022) and prior to 2013, she was recognized by Super Lawyers as a “Rising Star” from 2009 to 2012.
+She was recognized by The Best Lawyers in America® in 2023 for Intellectual Property Litigation, Patent Litigation, Trademark Law, and Commercial Litigation.
+Ms. Boroumand Smith was recommended by Legal 500 US in 2015 for Trade Secrets Litigation.
+She was named a “Future Litigation Star” among California attorneys in the 2016 edition of Benchmark Litigation.

 Copyright and Trademark

 Oracle Corporation and Oracle International Corporation v.
 Oracle Healthcare Advisors, Inc. Currently representing Oracle in asserting trademark infringement, trademark dilution, cybersquatting and unfair competition claims against Oracle Healthcare Advisors in the Northern District of California for defendants use of the Oracle Healthcare trademark.